 It’s been a couple of years since I sat in a journalism class, but I’m guessing (and hopeful) they still teach some of the same stuff they did when I went to school.
 While there is no shortage of blog posts discounting the value of journalism education, I can’t help but think bloggers and journalists would serve their readers better by sticking to some of these tried and true principles of journalism.
 And for the PR pros that read this blog, you too can improve the value of your content by following these journalistic principles:

 1. Name Your Sources – he said, she said.
 When you name sources, you lend credibility to your story and demonstrate your savvy as a reporter.
-Only use anonymous sources when divulging their identity would put them at risk of retribution or harm.
+Only using anonymous sources when divulging their identity would put them at risk of retribution or harm.

 2. Protect Your Sources – not to contradict my first point, but when necessary, protect your sources.
 They are the lifeblood of your stories.
 Reporters should be willing to do whatever it takes to protect their sources when they need to remain anonymous.